This self contained program will encourage a team of students to use design-thinking methodology...

 Some students use May Term to try out a possible career path or to explore an area of interest related to their projected college major.
 Some use the time to work in an area of expertise on which they could not fully focus during the busy high school years.
 For others, it's a chance to give back to a community or a cause, to contribute meaningfully to a local organization, or to return to MKA’s Brookside campus as a teacher’s assistant.

-Seniors interested in community service or service learning may apply to participate in a project of their own design...
+Seniors interested in community engagement may apply to participate in a project of their own design...

 Opportunities for interning at either MKA's Primary or Middle School campuses...